 However, just because a place is more affordable to you does not mean you should underpay or exploit locals.
 Don’t be that kind of problematic traveler/expat in the Dominican Republic.
 Please remember to pay locals fairly and tip them for their good service!

-Quick Summary on Dominican History, Politics & Religion
+14. Quick Summary of Dominican History, Politics & Religion

 Although we go into further detail with the history, politics, and religion of the Dominican Republic in our Dominican Culture and Important History article, the important beats to know are that:

-- Today, Dominicans have a multiracial and multiethnic historical background which are intrinsic to understanding the culture of the country.
+- Dominicans have a multiracial and multiethnic background which is intrinsic to understanding the country’s culture.
 Read more on Blackness in the Dominican Republic here.

-- There were TWO ruthless dictators through the 1990s; both backed by the United States.
+- There were TWO ruthless dictators in the 1900s.
+One of them reigned into the 1990s!
+Both were backed by the United States.
 Oy vey.

-- Like most of Latin American, we were invaded twice by the USA and still recovering from the effects of that.
+- Like most of Latin America, we were invaded twice by the USA and still recovering from the detrimental effects.

-- The country is majority Roman Catholic and the government reflects a lot of radical Catholic conservatism.
+- The country is majority Roman Catholic and the government reflects a lot of radical religious conservatism.

 - Habichuelas con dulce